• Disease Overview

 Causes

 B cells are specialized white blood cells that, as they mature into their final stage of plasma cells, produce special proteins called antibodies (immunoglobulins).
-These antibodies help protect the body against infection by attaching to specific invading microorganisms, toxins, or other foreign substances (antigens), marking them for destruction.
+These antibodies help protect the body against infection by attaching to specific invading microorganisms, toxins or other foreign substances (antigens), marking them for destruction.
 Individuals with CVID usually have a deficiency of all major immunoglobulin classes (panhypogammaglobulinemia).
-However, in some cases, affected individuals may have severely reduced levels of some immunoglobulins (i.e., IgG and IgA) and relatively normal levels of IgM.
+However, some affected individuals may have severely reduced levels of some immunoglobulins (i.e., IgG and IgA) and relatively normal levels of IgM.

 Researchers have found that, in addition to defective B cells, errors in other immune cells (the T cell system) may either contribute to or be responsible for the irregularities in immunoglobulin production.
 Lack of T cell maturational influence on the developing B cell may lead to poor B cell development.